SigmatoDev/Circular-Image-Reveal-Animation/README.md

 ## Image Credits
 The random image used in the animation is sourced from [Unsplash](https://unsplash.com/) via the Unsplash Source API.

-## Author Website
+## Author
-Visit [Sigmato](https://sigmato.com) for more projects and information.
+This project is maintained by [Sigmato](https://sigmato.com).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to adjust this description according to your preferences or project needs.
+Feel free to customize this description further if needed!